Loss of Libido

 How is loss of libido managed?

-Loss of libido can have many different causes.
-How it is managed can depend on what is causing it.
-If you are having loss of libido, there are a number of self-care actions you can follow:
+How loss of libido is managed depends on what is causing it.
+If you are having loss of libido, there are many self-care actions you can follow:

 - Be intimate without the pressure to have sex.
 You can hold hands, talk, massage, and kiss.